Workflomics/workflomics-readthedocs/docs/source/developer-guide/domain-development.rst

 ============================

-1. Fork the `workflomics/containers <https://github.com/Workflomics/containers>`_ repository on GitHub.
+1. Fork the `workflomics/containers <https://github.com/Workflomics/containers>`_ repository on GitHub and clone the repository to your local machine.
 2. Add a new domain folder under `domains <https://github.com/Workflomics/containers/tree/main/domains>`_`, e.g., `domains/my-domain`.
 The content could be copied from the `domains/template <https://github.com/Workflomics/containers/tree/main/template>`_, which provides a template for the domain files.
    1. The `domains/my-domain` folder should contain the following files (the file names do not have to be the same):